Open and closed maps

 Likewise, a closed map is a function that maps closed sets to closed sets.

 A map may be open, closed, both, or neither; in particular, an open map need not be closed and vice versa.

 Open and closed maps are not necessarily continuous.
 Further, continuity is independent of openness and closedness in the general case and a continuous function may have one, both, or neither property; this fact remains true even if one restricts oneself to metric spaces.

 Although their definitions seem more natural, open and closed maps are much less important than continuous maps.

-Recall that, by definition, a function $f : X \to Y$ is continuous if the preimage of every open set of $Y$ is open in $X.$ (Equivalently, if the preimage of every closed set of $Y$ is closed in $X$).
+Recall that, by definition, a function $f : X \to Y$ is continuous if and only if the preimage of every open set of $Y$ is open in $X.$ (Equivalently, if and only if the preimage of every closed set of $Y$ is closed in $X$).

 Early study of open maps was pioneered by Simion Stoilow and Gordon Thomas Whyburn.

 Definitions and characterizations

 If $S$ is a subset of a topological space then let $\overline{S}$ and $\operatorname{Cl} S$ (resp. $\operatorname{Int} S$) denote the closure (resp. interior) of $S$ in that space.